 Pre-Req: CHEM 1210 Chemistry I; Plastics Engineering majors only.

 Introduction to the basic skills and techniques used in the synthesis, purification, and characterization of representative organic compounds.
-Open to Plastics Engineering students in the fall semester and Chemical Engineering students in the spring semester.
+Open to Chemical Engineering students only.

 Co-req: CHEM.2220 Organic Chemistry IIA and Chemical Engineering Students Only.